 Revascularisation, a surgical or endovascular procedure to address underlying arterial insufficiency, is the mainstay of the treatment for PAD with arterial ulceration/CLTI, with or without venous involvement.
-Patients with PAD with venous involvement may benefit from a combination of revascularisation to treat the arterial component and compression therapy to treat
+Patients with PAD with venous involvement may benefit from a combination of revascularisation to treat the arterial component and compression therapy to treat the venous (and oedematous) component of their condition, which should shorten the wound healing time and minimise the risk of recurrence.

 A study by Lantis et al. found that percutaneous revascularisation significantly improved the wound-healing trajectory of 27 patients with arteriovenous leg ulcers and ABI <0.7 when treated with ambulatory compression therapy.
 Prior to revascularisation, the wounds had remained open for an average of 17 weeks.
 After revascularisation, 100% of the wounds fully healed, taking an average of 10 weeks.
 At 10 weeks, the closure rate was 75%, and the average ABI was 0.97.
 The authors concluded that attaining a near-normal ABI with revascularisation accelerated wound healing and thus advocated an aggressive approach to revascularisation in arteriovenous ulcers.
-192

-Consensus statement: Patients with signs of moderate-to-severe PAD should be referred to a vascular specialist for evaluation and potential revascularisation.
+Consensus statement: Patients with signs of moderate-tosevere PAD should be referred to a vascular specialist for evaluation and potential revascularisation.
 Specialist vascular referral is especially critical for patients with progressive arterial disease and ulceration, to accelerate wound healing, prevent development of new arterial wounds and improve adherence to compression.
 Should revascularisation be unavailable for these patients, carefully monitored compression therapy is even more critical for wound healing and oedema management.